Thewhey-Brian/CSTWAS/README.md

 # Installation

-Use the following codes to install the ADTools package
+Use the following codes to install the CSTWAS package
 ```R
 library(devtools)
 install_github("Thewhey-Brian/CSTWAS")